Saving Lives,

 Our Mission

-At One Baby at a Time, we are committed to reducing childhood drowning rates by making survival swim education accessible, affordable, and essential.
+With The Swim Company Foundation, we are committed to reducing childhood drowning rates by making survival swim education accessible, affordable, and essential.
 Our goal is to ensure that every child has the opportunity to learn life-saving aquatic skills, regardless of socioeconomic barriers.

 By following the proven model of public awareness campaigns like the “Back-to-Sleep” initiative, which significantly reduced Sudden Infant Death Syndrome (SIDS), we aim to create lasting change in drowning prevention efforts nationwide.